 In the UK, in sport & the cycling industry in general; cycling is presented as a white, male, slim, able-bodied, heterosexual, neurohomogenous and elitist activity.
 Just Google-Image search the word ‘cyclist’.
 What are you presented with? – See above list.

 When you don’t see yourself represented or catered for in cycling you get the message that it isn’t for people like you.
 At some point on our cycling journey we all search for a group or mentor that we can align with, a place where we see ourselves fitting in.
-Our Tribe.
 When you don’t find support you have two choices.
 Ride alone or stop.

 Finding Your People